architect/utils/readme.md

 Takes a `runtime` string and returns the same string if it' iss' a runtime allowed in Architect.
 Otherwise, returns a default runtime which Architect will use (currently `nodejs10.x`).

-## `utils.init(callback)`

-Initializes an Architect project directory structure based on contents read from an Architect project manifest.

 ## `utils.initArc(callback)`

 Populates the runtime environment with Architect-specific environment variables.